moveit/moveit.ros.org/events/world-moveit-day-2017/index.markdown

 **Magazino** will be hosting an event with food and a UR5

 **ROS Industrial at Southwest Research Institute** will be hosting an event on the SwRI campus in their new robotics lab in building 68.
+For details and to signup see [EventBrite](https://www.eventbrite.com/e/world-moveit-day-san-antonio-tickets-38599423916)

 **The Xamla Robotics Team at Provisio GmbH** in Münster, Germany will be hosting an event with food, soft drinks, and a UR5 for testing